 A few weeks ago I traded my neighbor a loaf of King Arthur’s Harvest bread for a big slice of homemade apple coffee cake.
 It was one of the best apple coffee cakes I’ve ever tasted, and she was happy to share the recipe.
-It was called “Laura Goodenough’s Apple Coffee Cake” from the New York Times Cookbook.
+It;s called “Laura Goodenough’s Apple Coffee Cake” from the New York Times Cookbook.

 Apple Coffee Cake